ErevosOz/GoogleTest/Readme.md

   - Configure linux to autologin with no password;
   - In mysql grant access to oms database to the remote host user:
  ```
-  GRANT ALL ON oms.* TO oms@'%' IDENTIFIED BY '1qaz2wsx';
+  GRANT ALL ON oms.* TO user@'%' IDENTIFIED BY 'password';
  ```

 - Cofigure linux to shutdown without dialog window appearing.
 Edit `/etc/acpi/events/powerbtn` and replace `action=/etc/acpi/powerbtn.sh` with `action=/sbin/poweroff`;